Jean-Luc Thunevin and Murielle Andraud

 She also oversees the harvest and vinification of white wine.
 "White" vineyard is situated after the cellars of Chateau Fleur Cardinale and she started with white wine in 2003.
 M. Fakonellis (associated with Michel Rolland), who was consulting famous domains in Burgundy, is consulting here, and vinification is made after Burgundy method (batonnage de lie, etc).

 Murielle is also a fabulous chef de cuisine and imho could work at any famous restaurant in the world.
 Everybody who's had the chance to participate in lunch/dinner at Murielle and Jean-Luc's home can confirm that.

-Chateau Valandraud seen from vineyards of Fleur Cardinale (October 2018)
+Chateau Valandraud as seen from vineyards of Fleur Cardinale (October 2018)

-In August 2019, courtesy of Pekka Nuikki (founder of Fine Wine magasines and tastingbook.com), it was possible to taste all the vintages of Valandraud produced and bottled, meaning 1991 to 2016.
-Pekka Nuikki wanted to celebrate his 30th anniversary of love with wine and it was very appropriate then to do it with Valandraud's vertical as he had all bottles.
+In August 2019, courtesy of Pekka Nuikki (founder of Fine Wine magazine and tastingbook.com), it was possible to taste all the vintages of Valandraud produced and bottled, meaning 1991 to 2016.
+Pekka Nuikki wanted to celebrate his 30th anniversary of love with wine and it was very appropriate that time to do it with Valandraud's vertical as he had all bottles.
 Jean-Luc and Murielle did also start their wine business in 1989.
 The tasting took place in his summer house near Helsinki, Finland.
-Very interesting tasting indeed.
-Different styles shown because of different parcels going into Grand Vin in some vintages (very informative reading about this in Neal Martin's article about vertical of Valandraud in December 2017) and not entirely sufficient wine equipment in the beginning.
+A very interesting tasting indeed.
+Different styles were shown because of different parcels going into Grand Vin in some vintages (very informative reading about this in Neal Martin's article about vertical of Valandraud in December 2017) and not entirely sufficient wine equipment in the beginning.
 NB!
-All wines were tasted with label and majority of participants agreed not to rate 2016 as we considered it to be was a faulty bottle.
+All wines were tasted with the label and the majority of participants agreed not to rate 2016 as we considered it to be was a faulty bottle.

 2018 (barrel sample) 98p